 Distance or Remote Learning for Primary Custodian of the Children in Morris County NJ

 There is no doubt that the Covid-19 pandemic has greatly impacted our day-to-day lives in numerous ways.
 Moreover, having to address the large changes in our lifestyles completely to abide by stay-at-home orders and lockdowns, our means of making a living and providing for our families have in many cases been altered or even completely changed forever.
-All parents in New Jersey, but especially divorced parents, face a tremendous challenge as many New Jersey schools have determined that they will substitute in-person schooling with remote learning partially or completely.
+All parents in New Jersey, but especially divorced parents, face a tremendous challenge.
+Many New Jersey schools have determined that they will substitute in-person schooling with remote learning partially or completely.

 The question that needs to be addressed is what is a primary custodial parent to do when their child is attending school from home, but they have to leave to go to work?
 For parents working from home, how can they juggle their responsibilities as the only present caregiver?

 The Challenges of Distance Learning for Parents with Physical Custody